yuansfer/yuansfer-mobile-sdk-ios/README.md

 ## Note

 - The 'deviceData' is used to reduce the chargeback rate.
 It is recommended to use the collectData method of DataCollector to obtain and submit the data to the server for processing.
-- If you pass a 'customerNo' when generating a client token, Drop-in will display that customer's saved payment methods and automatically add any newly-entered payment methods to their Vault record.
-[Create customer api](https://docs.pockyt.io/reference/register-customer)
+- If you pass a 'customerNo' when generating a client token, Drop-in will display that customer's saved payment methods and automatically add any newly-entered payment methods to their Vault record. [create customer api](https://docs.pockyt.io/reference/register-customer)
     If vaulted payment methods exist, this is how they will appear in Drop-in.
 - For other detailed usage, please refer to the example program.